robert-abela/mcast-attendance-chrome-extension/README.md

-# MCAST Attendance Helper v0.7.0
+# MCAST Attendance Helper v0.7.1

 A chrome extension that assists MCAST lecturers in filling their attendance.
 Works in basic mode by default and in advanced mode if configured.

 ## Basic Mode
 Adds a new button that when pressed counts the number or students marked as present.
+Also makes some class list headers clickable to set all students present or absent.
 Activates only when visiting https://attendance.mcast.edu.mt to **Add or Edit Attendance** entries.

 ## Advanced Mode
 Advanced Mode: Adds Autofill and Remember functionalities.

 **Autofill** Attendance is a link that automatically fills Class, Unit, Session & Duration fields if the attendance is being added during the lesson (day of the week and time need to match).
 Activates when the user has configured the timetable in Options.